konveyor/kai/docs/contrib/dev_environment.md

 # Kai Binary Development Environment

-This document describes how to setup a local development environment for Kai's backend.
+This document describes how to set up a local development environment for Kai's backend.

 - [Kai Binary Development Environment](#kai-binary-development-environment)